-8.3.4 Exporting PCP Archive Logs
+Exporting PCP Archive Logs

-Collecting PCP archive logs is of little value unless the logs are processed as part of the ongoing performance monitoring and management functions.
+Collecting PCP archive logs is of little value unless the logs are processed as part of the on-going performance monitoring and management functions.
 This processing typically involves the use of the tools on a PCP monitor system, and hence the archive logs may need to be read on a host different from the one they were created on.

-NFS mounting is obviously an option, but the PCP tools support random access and both forward and backward temporal motion within an archive log.
+NFS mounting is obviously an option, but the PCP tools support random access and both forwards and backwards temporal motion within an archive log.
 If an archive is to be subjected to intensive and interactive processing, it may be more efficient to copy the files of the archive log to the PCP monitor system first.

-Note: Each PCP archive log consists of at least three separate files (see Section 7.2.3 for details).
+Note: Each PCP archive log consists of at least three separate files (see "Archive Log File Management" on page 139 for details).
 You must have concurrent access to all of these files before a PCP tool is able to process an archive log correctly.

-8.4 PCP Inference Engine Deployment
+PCP Inference Engine Deployment

-The pmie utility supports automated reasoning about system performance, as discussed in Chapter 6, and plays a key role in monitoring system performance for both real-time and retrospective analysis, with the performance data being retrieved respectively from a PCP collector system and a PCP archive log.
+The pmie utility supports automated reasoning about system performance, as discussed in Chapter 6, "Performance Metrics Inference Engine," and plays a key role in monitoring system performance for both real-time and retrospective analysis, with the performance data being retrieved respectively from a PCP collector system and a PCP archive log.